robotkernel-hal/robotkernel/README.md

 Devices
 =======

-Robotkernel-5 devices are the internal representation of module resources.
+Robotkernel devices are the internal representation of module resources.
 These devices may be *process data*, *stream* or *trigger*.
 Each **component** may use *robotkernel* internal devices to provide data to other components or to make inter-process-communication.
 All